rubyonracetracks/tutorial-rails-rubymn2/06-03-opening_index.md

     opening_index_enabled
   end
 ```
 * Enter the command "sh test_app.sh".
-Your new integration test fails.
+3 of your new integration tests fail.
 * Enter the command "alias test1='(command to run the failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
-The same integration test fails because the opening index page does not have the expected content.
+The same 3 integration tests fail because the opening index page does not have the expected content.

 #### Job Opening Index Page
 * Fill in the blank app/views/projects/index.html.erb file with the following code: